 Like, the whole passing of the peace just grates my core.
 I’m not there to make friends.
 So when I go (maybe once a year now) I want to go listen and think and be quiet and generally be left alone.

-Of course… My anti-social church stance means I go to the 7:45 service at Emmanuel.
+Of course… My anti-social church stance means I go to the 7:45 am service.

 It’s a double edged sword.

 There’s only 10 people there at 7:45 and you can wear whatever you want because those other 10 people are total weirdos but…

 You have to “pass the peace” with every single person and no matter how low you sink into the pew, THEY WILL FIND YOU AND TALK TO YOU.

 But it was good to go.

 The part that stood out to me was a line from the Gospel.
 Basically, at this point, the bulk of Jesus’ disciples have abandoned him and he’s down to only 12.
 You can’t blame people for bailing on him because, let’s face it, Jesus can come off as a little crazy at times.

 The disciples turn to him and say “This teaching is difficult, who can accept it?”

 Life can be difficult.
 Things happen that you don’t want to happen.